AndreaMattone/Blockchain_Ethereum_PoA/README.md

 Now create myEthPoa/accounts.txt save the public addresses in it.

-You should have this tree

-myEthPoa
-     accounts.txt
-     node1
-          keystore //Inside keystore you find the json file with the private key password.txt
-     node2
-          keystore //Inside keystore you find the json file with the private key password.txt
-     node3
-          keystore //Inside keystore you find the json file with the private key password.txt

 ###  2]  Create a genesis file
 We are going to create the genesis file with puppeth.
 We need the genesis to initialize the blockchain. the genesis is the first block of the chain.